MicroDiamond5004/MicroDiamond5004/README.md

 # 👋 Hey there, I'm Sergei Petrov

-I'm a passionate Full Stack Engineer from Russia with 3+ years of experience in web development and SEO.
+I'm a passionate Full Stack Engineer with 6+ years of experience in web development and SEO.
 I specialize in modern JavaScript ecosystems — React, TypeScript, Node.js — and love building clean, efficient, and engaging applications.

 ---

 ## About Me

-- 🎓 3rd-year student at Rosbiotech University
 - 💼 Full Stack Developer at ELMA365 with automation API access
 - 📍 Based in Florida, working remotely
 - 🛠️ Skilled in React, Redux, Express, MongoDB, Tailwind, and more